rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 }
 ```

-#### POST '/dishes/try'
+#### POST '/dishes/recommended'
-- Fetches a recommended dish with the category that is specified by users and is not from the previous dishes.
+- Fetches a recommended dish with the category that is specified by users and is not from the provided list of the previous dish ids.
 If no category is specified, then return a dish that is not from the previous dishes and the rating is equal to or greater than 3.
 If a category is specified, then return a dish that is from the specified category but not from the previous dishes, and the rating is equal to or greater than 3.
 - No request arguments are required.
-- Data in the body is required and includes a list of previous dish id and a new catogery id which are provided by users.
+- Data in the body is required and includes a list of previous dish ids and a new catogery id which are provided by users.
 - Returns an object with the dish to try and success status.

-##### Exmaple request:
+##### Exmaple request with data in the bdoy:
 `POST /dishes/try`

 ```javascript